 This is nothing new, but I have yet to find an easier vegan peanut butter cup recipe online.
 So here ya go!
 These are the perfect sweet treat to have on hand every time a craving hits.
-They’d also make a great little Halloween treat, too.
+They’d also make a great little Halloween treat.
 Personally, I think they taste better than that big name PB cup brand!
 It’s also a bonus to know exactly what goes into the treats you’re eating.

 I’ve also used this classic combo (PB & chocolate) in a super easy vegan ice cream.
 On second thought, these cups would taste hella good broken up and added to it.
 Sort of like those ice cream places where you can add toppings and mix-ins… let me know if you end up giving that ridiculous sugar combo a try!